 Driving with the roof flap open may be unpleasant for passengers because exhaust gas may enter the passenger compartment.
 This use is solely for short distances, or for transporting bulky objects without having to open the rear doors.
-In this case, close the other windows and operate the ventilation system at the half or fully open setting, do not use air recirculation, as this will help to prevent exhaust fumes from entering the passenger compartment.
+In this case, close the other windows and operate the ventilation system at the half or fully open setting, as this will help to prevent exhaust fumes from entering the passenger compartment.